-Ekspres Bank's ICAAP relies on a close risk-by-risk monitoring of capital adequacy, within the regulatory perspective and the internal perspective, in actual and forward-looking views.
-The 2022 ICAAP concludes that Ekspres Bank is adequately capitalised both within the regulatory and the internal perspectives, and that no additional capital is needed above the already calculated regulatory capital requirement.
+The banks ICAAP relies on a close risk-by-risk monitoring of capital adequacy, within the regulatory perspective and the internal perspective, in actual and forward-looking views.
+The 2023 ICAAP concludes that Ekspres Bank is adequately capitalised both within the regulatory and the internal perspectives, and that no additional capital is needed above the already calculated regulatory capital requirement.

-Furthermore, Ekspres Bank's ICAAP concludes that considering the strength of the business model and the strict risk culture developed across the whole BNP Paribas Group, Ekspres Bank is adequately capitalised and is in a capacity to sustain its strategy.
+Furthermore, the bank ICAAP concludes that considering the strength of the business model and the strict risk culture developed across the whole BNP Paribas Group, the bank is adequately capitalised and is in a capacity to sustain its strategy.